hashicorp/terraform-provider-aws/website/docs/r/imagebuilder_distribution_configuration.html.markdown

 * `repository_name` - (Required) The name of the container repository where the output container image is stored.
 This name is prefixed by the repository location.
 * `service` - (Required) The service in which this image is registered.
 Valid values: `ECR`.

+### fast_launch_configuration

+* `account_id` - (Required) The owner account ID for the fast-launch enabled Windows AMI.
+* `enabled` - (Required) A Boolean that represents the current state of faster launching for the Windows AMI.
+Set to `true` to start using Windows faster launching, or `false` to stop using it.
+* `launch_template` - (Optional) Configuration block for the launch template that the fast-launch enabled Windows AMI uses when it launches Windows instances to create pre-provisioned snapshots.
+Detailed below.
+* `max_parallel_launches` - (Optional) The maximum number of parallel instances that are launched for creating resources.
+* `snapshot_configuration` - (Optional) Configuration block for managing the number of snapshots that are created from pre-provisioned instances for the Windows AMI when faster launching is enabled.
+Detailed below.

+### launch_template

+* `launch_template_id` - (Optional) The ID of the launch template to use for faster launching for a Windows AMI.
+* `launch_template_name` - (Optional) The name of the launch template to use for faster launching for a Windows AMI.
+* `launch_template_version` - (Optional) The version of the launch template to use for faster launching for a Windows AMI.

+### snapshot_configuration

+* `target_resource_count` - (Optional) The number of pre-provisioned snapshots to keep on hand for a fast-launch enabled Windows AMI.

 ### launch_template_configuration